scseely/AADLab/README.md

 ## Step 1: Install AAD Assemblies

 In the VS Code, open the Lab4 directory as your project.
-From VS Code, edit the AADMultiTenantLab.csproj file and add the following line to the other < PackageReference > elements:
+From VS Code, edit the AADLab.csproj file and add the following line to the other < PackageReference > elements:

 ```
 <PackageReference Include="Microsoft.AspNetCore.Authentication.AzureAD.UI" Version="2.\*"/>